SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

   > * [RMPUDO20250619](https://docs.google.com/spreadsheets/d/1DZ1INbGf893MCEF1ijgeMOZn-cskd0TDcZW7DtPJjLQ/edit?usp=sharing)
   >
   > *The file will have a naming convention of RMPUDOyyyymmdd.csv and will be in csv format with comma delimiters.*
+To learn more about the structure of the file refer to the  library.
 </Accordion>

 <Accordion title="Create shipment using local collect enhancement">